Moshk94/gears-not-found/README.md

 Player:
  - Buy a tower and place it on the map.
  - Control all towers with the mouse - towers will automatically shoot at mouse location.
+ - Tower's will lock up after **40.4** seconds, preventing the tower from moving, the tower however will still shoot in the direction it's facing.
  - Click a tower in between rounds to open up upgrade menu.
- - Tower's will lock up after **40.4** seconds, preventing the tower from moving, the tower however will still shoot in the direction it's facing.
+Click the tower in the middle of the round to reset the tower's timer.

 Enemies
  - Enemies will follow the highlighted path.